Go-astronomy logo

 (oh-RYE-un)

-The Northern constellation of Orion, the Hunter, is best viewed in Winter during the month of January.
+Orion is the 26th largest constellation.
 It's brightest star is Rigel at magnitude 0.12.
 The boundary of the Orion constellation contains 12 stars that host known exoplanets.

 1. Pronunciation: